EvrmoreOrg/cpp-evrprogpow/README.md

 # Evrprogpow

 > C/C++ implementation of evrprogpow – the Evrmore Proof of Work algorithm
+> Note: This is the reference implementation of evrprogpow

 This repository was forked from https://github.com/RavenCommunity/cpp-kawpow